thejamesgore/ga-projects/GA-Project-2/README.md

 ---

 - Consume a public API - this could be anything but must make sense for the project
-- Have several components - the project should be structured appropirately
+- Have several components - the project should be structured appropriately
 - The app should have multiple pages and have routing
-- Include wireframes designed before building the app
+- Include wire frames designed before building the app

 ---